paukba/seat_hermits_project/README.md

 # seat_hermits_project

-Seat Hermits repository for CSCE247 project
+Seat Hermits group repository for the CSCE247 project.

 Our team's project is a music app that will allow users to play and create music.
 Our app will allow users to do things such as: